ZoePiper/Portfolio-Frontend-Scrimba/15_AnnoyingCookie_Consent/README.md

 ## Live Project

-You can find the site on<a href=""> Click here <a>
+You can find the site on<a href="https://golden-gaufre-916cf8.netlify.app/"> Click here <a>
-Learned with Scrimba Frontend course

 ## Visual